quinton-ashley/firefox-hide-scrollbars/README.md

 ### $50 Goal

-I will make a auto-hide side bar similar to the one in firefox on macOS.
+I will make a auto-hide scroll bar similar to the one in firefox on macOS.

 <https://www.patreon.com/qashto>
 [paypal.me/qashto/5](paypal.me/qashto/5)